Toshio Suzuki: 1976–1984: Pre-Ghibli

+1985: Beginning of Studio Ghibli

+Studio Ghibli was founded in June 1985.
+Miyazaki has stated, "If it were not for Mr. Suzuki, there wouldn't have been Studio Ghibli."

 Ghibli co-founder Takahata, producer on the Nausicaä film, has acknowledged the pivotal role of Suzuki in bringing the Nausicaä manga series into the world and used nearly identical words as Miyazaki to acknowledge Suzuki's essential role in the creation of Studio Ghibli.
 Takahata also credits Suzuki for his steadfast support of Miyazaki and has cited Suzuki's responsibility for making his friendship with Miyazaki endure.

-In 1985 Suzuki was also involved with the theatrical release of Kunihiko Yuyama's GoShogun: The Time Étranger, which was released on April 24.
-In 1986 Suzuki served on the production committee for the Studio Ghibli film Laputa: Castle in the Sky for Tokuma Shoten, released in August, and he succeeded Ogata as Animage editor-in-chief in October.
-In 1988 he again served on Tokuma Shoten's production committee.
+In 1985, Suzuki was also involved with the theatrical release of Kunihiko Yuyama's GoShogun: The Time Étranger, which was released on April 24.

+In 1986, Suzuki served on the production committee for the Studio Ghibli film Laputa: Castle in the Sky for Tokuma Shoten, released in August, and he succeeded Ogata as Animage editor-in-chief in October.

+In 1988, he again served on Tokuma Shoten's production committee.
 This time for the Ghibli films My Neighbor Totoro, directed by Miyazaki, and Grave of the Fireflies directed by Takahata.
 Suzuki was able to get the films made and released by proposing them as a double feature for theatrical release.
 He was associate producer on Kiki's Delivery Service and officially joined the studio as producer in 1989, after he had resigned from Tokuma Shoten in October.

-In 1990 Suzuki was appointed director of the Studio Ghibli company.
+In 1990, Suzuki was appointed director of the Studio Ghibli company.
 He was producer on Only Yesterday in 1991 and Porco Rosso in 1992.
 Suzuki was in charge of the Ocean Waves project, directed by Tomomi Mochizuki, created by Studio Ghibli for television, which aired in Japan in 1993.
 The following year he worked as producer on Takahata's theatrical release Pom Poko.
 In 1995 he produced director Yoshifumi Kondō’s Whisper of the Heart and On Your Mark, theatrically released together in 1995.
 The latter is a short animated promotional video created by Studio Ghibli for the Japanese pop-duo Chage and Aska.
 In 1995 Suzuki also became the producer on the next feature length Ghibli film project, released, in 1997, under the title he had selected, Princess Mononoke.
-In 1997 Studio Ghibli and Tokuma Shoten merged and Suzuki became the inaugural President.
+In 1997, Studio Ghibli and Tokuma Shoten merged and Suzuki became the inaugural President.
 1999 saw the release of Takahata's My Neighbors the Yamadas for which Suzuki was the producer.